bodrick/awesome/TOPICS.md

 *   [dotnet/msbuild](https://github.com/dotnet/msbuild) - The Microsoft Build Engine (MSBuild) is the build platform for .NET and Visual Studio.
 *   [daveaglick/Buildalyzer](https://github.com/daveaglick/Buildalyzer) - A utility to perform design-time builds of .NET projects without having to think too hard about it.
 *   [bamotav/Hangfire.RecurringJobAdmin](https://github.com/bamotav/Hangfire.RecurringJobAdmin) - A dashboard to manage Hangfire's recurring jobs.
-*   [oxsecurity/megalinter](https://github.com/oxsecurity/megalinter) - 🦙 Mega-Linter analyzes 50 languages, 22 formats, 21 tooling formats, excessive copy-pastes, spelling mistakes and security issues in your repository sources with a GitHub Action, other CI tools or locally.
 *   [sqlfluff/sqlfluff](https://github.com/sqlfluff/sqlfluff) - A modular SQL linter and auto-formatter with support for multiple dialects and templated code.
 *   [editorconfig-checker/editorconfig-checker](https://github.com/editorconfig-checker/editorconfig-checker) - A tool to verify that your files are in harmony with your .editorconfig
 *   [github/super-linter](https://github.com/github/super-linter) - Combination of multiple linters to install as a GitHub Action